How can a teenager improve their budgeting skills? Common teen budgeting problems, and some solutions to help.

 Totally not.

-In fact, the learning is really is in the follow-up, when they come back to that worksheet at the end of the budgeting cycle (hopefully, just one week – we’ll discuss this soon), and then figure out their leaks, leftovers, etc.
+In fact, the learning is really is in the follow-up, when they come back to that worksheet at the end of the budgeting cycle (hopefully, just one week – we’ll discuss this soon), and then figure out their leaks, and leftovers, etc.

 If they see their teen budget worksheet as more of a fixture then a working, living, document, then they’re going to miss a lot.